mathkimchi/singularity/DEVLOG.md

 Erhm, I made thread_test to generate the minimal reproducible example, but it worked and then the simplified version of the original code started working too.
 I will commit the two minimized versions before it doesn't work again.

+...

+NOOO, I committed, and ran without chaning ANYTHING.
+It didn't work.
+After further teseting, it seems to be non-deterministic because threads.

+Okay, I fixed it (well, I ran it ten times in a row and it worked) and now I know why.
+I had to do the listener creation before starting both threads, to ensure that the client wouldn't ask to connect on a socket before it even was created.
+The fact that the error was non-deterministic actually led me to try this fix.